RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 # II.
 Membership

-Membership to reside in Von Cramm is open to all full-time Cornell students, undergraduate and graduate.
+Membership to reside in Von Cramm Hall is open to all full-time Cornell students, undergraduate and graduate.

 ## The Selection Process
-Admission to reside in Von Cramm for the following academic year is done via a random lottery system.
-In this system, potential house members<sup>14</sup> are pulled out of a hat or randomly chosen with a computer program where each candidate has an equal probability of being chosen over other candidates.<sup>1</sup> In order to enter the selection system for a room in Von Cramm, all prospective house members<sup>14</sup> must submit a questionnaire or have an oral interview with the current president and go through "Mosey."
+Admission to reside in Von Cramm Hall for the following academic year is done via a random lottery system.
+In this system, potential house members<sup>14</sup> are pulled out of a hat or randomly chosen with a computer program where each candidate has an equal probability of being chosen over other candidates.<sup>1</sup> In order to enter the selection system for a room in Von Cramm Hall, all prospective house members<sup>14</sup> must submit a questionnaire or have an oral interview with the current president and go through "Mosey."
 Mosey consists of at least:<sup>2</sup>

 * attending two of the Mosey events
 * helping prepare dinner and attending dinner<sup>3</sup>

 Any potential house member<sup>14</sup> may be taken out of the selection pool if a current house member privately or publicly raises a serious concern about living with said potential house member<sup>14</sup> to an officer or the house.<sup>4</sup> The president has the authority to waive Mosey requirements if the situation is appropriate; for example, if those applying do not currently reside in Ithaca, or if the selection is less than a few days away.
 Normally, two people help the president with Mosey as their house projects.

-## Selection for admission to live in the Cramm
+## Selection for admission to live in Von Cramm Hall
 * The number of residents of any one gender identity will not exceed 60% of house occupancy at the time.
 The exception to this cap is in the case when there are unfilled openings, but the only people left on the waiting list are of the predominating gender.
-Priority will be given to people who have completed the mosey process even if their acceptance to the Cramm exceeds the cap.
+Priority will be given to people who have completed the mosey process even if their acceptance to Redbud exceeds the cap.
 However, if the waiting list is exhausted and the house is not yet filled, the spots are opened up to anybody.
 People are guaranteed a roommate of a gender with which they are comfortable rooming.<sup>5</sup>
 * The number of United States domestic residents will not exceed 90% of the house occupancy at a time.
 The exception to this cap is in the case when there are unfilled openings, but the only people left on the waiting list are domestic students.
-Priority will be given to people who have completed the mosey process even if their acceptance to the Cramm exceeds the cap.
+Priority will be given to people who have completed the mosey process even if their acceptance to Redbud exceeds the cap.
 However, if the waiting list is exhausted and the house is not yet filled, the spots are opened up to anybody.<sup>11</sup>
 * The number of undergraduate residents will not exceed 95% of the house occupancy at a time.
 The exception to this cap is in the case when there are unfilled openings, but the only people left on the waiting list are undergraduates.
-Priority will be given to people who have completed the mosey process even if their acceptance to the Cramm exceeds the cap.
+Priority will be given to people who have completed the mosey process even if their acceptance to Redbud exceeds the cap.
 However, if the waiting list is exhausted and the house is not yet filled, the spots are opened up to anybody.<sup>11</sup>
 * The number of residents who do not identify as people of color will be less than half of the house occupancy at the time.
 The exception to this cap is in the case when there are unfilled openings but the only people left on the waiting list do not identify as people of color.
-Priority will be given to people who have completed the mosey process even if their acceptance to the Cramm exceeds the cap.
+Priority will be given to people who have completed the mosey process even if their acceptance to Redbud exceeds the cap.
 However, if the waiting list is exhausted and the house is not yet filled, the spots are opened up to anybody.<sup>12</sup>
 * People who already have house points are given priority according to the number of points they have.
 * People who identify as low income will have double the chances of being selected from a pool.
 Income status will not be shared with anyone but the president.<sup>12</sup>
 * Priority is given to those willing to live in a double with a roommate over requests for a single room.<sup>6</sup>